Drug Trafficking: Nursing mother jailed 6 years

-A nursing mother, Adeoye Oluwakemi Fatimoh, was on Monday sentenced to six years imprisonment for trafficking in banned substances.
+A nursing mother, Adeoye Oluwakemi Fatimoh, was yesterday sentenced to six years imprisonment for trafficking in banned substances.

 The nursing mother was sent to jail by Justice Tijjani Ringim of a Federal High Court, Ikoyi, Lagos after she pleaded guilty to two counts of unlawful export of 1.10 kilograms of Cannabis Sativa popularly called marijuana and 17 grams of Rohypnol, a Psychotropic Substance, made against her by the National Drug Law Enforcement Agency (NDLEA).